Distractive/polkadotcom/README.md

 - [slug] & [childslug] - this is for the content pages
 - /blog/[slug] & /newsroom/press-release/[slug] - this is for the blog and newsroom pages
 - /blog & /newsroom/press-release - this is for the blog and newsroom index pages - going beyond this seems overkill to render statically as the index page will always be the most hit.
 All other pages will be served on demand.
-We redirect to each page/1 as this is ssg
+We redirect to each page/1 as this is ssg.